Useful U.S. Small Business Tax Information

 Interest charges on the balance owing will still apply along with a late payment or a failure to pay penalty of one half of one percent per month to a maximum of 25%.

-AICPA has an excellent free tax calculator to help you estimate and understand your federal, state and local taxes.
+Calculator.net has a free tax calculator that includes self-employment income to help you estimate and understand your federal, state and local taxes.

 Small Business Tax Information Source: IRS Publication 17> What if I made a mistake?> Penalties> Civil Penalties